-Simultaneously with the consummation of the initial public offering and the exercise of the over-allotment option, ADAC consummated a private placement of 10,280,0000 private placement warrants to its sponsor, Ascendant Sponsor LP, at a price of \$1.00 per private placement warrant, generating total additional proceeds of \$10,280,000.
+Simultaneously with the consummation of the initial public offering and the exercise of the over-allotment option, ADAC consummated a private placement of 10,280,000 Private Placement Warrants (as defined and discussed in our Current Report on Form 8-K filed with the SEC on July 28, 2021) to its Sponsor, Ascendant Sponsor LP, at a price of \$1.00 per Private Placement Warrant, generating total additional proceeds of \$10,280,000.
 Such securities were issued pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.

 ADAC incurred \$23.4 million in transaction costs, including \$14.5 million of underwriting fees.
-Following the initial public offering, the exercise of the over-allotment option and the sale of the private placement warrants, a total of \$414.6 million was placed in a trust account.
-After deducting payments to existing shareholders of \$387.7 million in connection with the exercise of their redemption rights, the payment of the \$14.5 million of deferred underwriting fees, and a total of \$48.8 million in expenses in connection with the Business Combination paid from the trust account, and after including the proceeds of \$150.0 million from the issuance and sale of MarketWise Class A common stock from the PIPE investment, we recorded \$113.6 million net cash proceeds.
+Following the initial public offering, the exercise of the over-allotment option and the sale of the Private Placement Warrants, a total of \$414.6 million was placed in a trust account.
+On July 21, 2021, after deducting payments to existing stockholders of \$387.7 million in connection with the exercise of their redemption rights, the payment of the \$14.5 million of deferred underwriting fees, and a total of \$48.8 million in expenses in connection with the Transaction (defined below) paid from the trust account, and after including the proceeds of \$150.0 million from the issuance and sale of our Class A common stock from the PIPE investment, we recorded \$113.6 million net cash proceeds, which has been used to fund operating expenses.